She drank crystal water,

 and she wanted to share the taste of those colors,

-colliding in a brilliant shimmer
+the ways they collided in a brilliant shimmer

-She learned to mix them well for her fellows,
+She learned to mix them well,

 and they loved it just the same as she did